VERTEBRAL COLUMN OVERVIEW

 Vertebral Regions

-• Articulates with the ribs
+Thoracic 12 (T1–T12) Articulates with your ribs

-• Bears most of the body weight
+Lumbar 5 (L1–L5) Bears most of your body weight

 PRIMARY CURVATURES